- Planning Theory

 June Manning Thomas, Ph.D., is Centennial Professor of Urban and Regional Planning at the University of Michigan Taubman College of Architecture and Urban Planning.

 In 2003 she was inducted as a Fellow in the American Institute of Certified Planners.
-She is Vice-President/President-elect of the Association of Collegiate Schools of Planning (2011-13).
+She is President of the Association of Collegiate Schools of Planning (2013-15).

 Her books include the co-edited Urban Planning and the African American Community: In the Shadows (Sage, 1996); Redevelopment and Race: Planning a Finer City in Postwar Detroit (Johns Hopkins University Press, 1997, second edition Wayne State University Press, 2013); Planning Progress: Lessons from Shoghi Effendi (Association for Baha'i Studies, 1999); the co-edited, Margaret Dewar and June Thomas, The City after Abandonment (University of Pennsylvania Press, 2013), as well as many articles and book chapters.
 Her work in progress includes the co-edited, June Thomas and Henco Bekkering, Mapping Detroit: Evolving Land Use Patterns and Connections (Wayne State University Press, forthcoming 2014), and ongoing research on both the aftermath of the foreclosure process in Detroit and the social equity dimensions of urban planning.